 - But Prague has many lesser-known areas.
 Don’t be afraid to stray away from the main draw of the Old Town and the Charles Bridge.
 Wander off, explore and enjoy!

 - Book ahead!
 Why?
-See above reason, things get crowded!
+See above reasons, things get crowded!

 Where to stay when you visit the Prague Easter Markets?